TheeMrK/ZeppelingEmbeds/README.md

-## ZeppelinEmbeds
+# ZeppelinEmbeds
 A simple repository for templated embeds that I find usefull

+• ServerBoostDrive
+> Insert channelID without the <>